 Step 1 Clean - Using a detergent wipe simply clean each tool ensuring all surface dirt and residue is removed.

-Step 2 Disinfect - Using our 70% alcohol based disinfecting wipe simply wipe over each tool ensuring your cover all surface areas, be cautious of sharp blades or mechanisms.
+Step 2 Disinfect - Using a disinfecting wipe simply wipe over each tool ensuring your cover all surface areas, be cautious of sharp blades or mechanisms.

 Finally we recommend using our Navy Lube Tube to lubricate the joints of the tools to ensure tool longevity.